ahoys/discaptcha/readme.md

 7. Invite the bot to your server(s) with your web browser.
 Use the following url: https://discordapp.com/oauth2/authorize?&client_id=YOUR_APP_CLIENT_ID_HERE&scope=bot&permissions=0 (Replace YOUR_APP_CLIENT_ID_HERE with the application id of the bot (see step 2)).
 8. Use command `node discaptcha` to run the bot.
 It should now appear to your server(s).
 9. Create a new server role "bots" or similar and give it to the bot.
 The role should be on top of the other roles and have an "Administrator" permission enabled.
 10. In Discord, command the bot to install itself: `@Discaptcha install`.
 This must be done on all servers (guilds) where you want to use the bot.
+Do note that the process may take quite a while on large servers as the bot will give the verified role to all users.

 That's all.
 Discaptcha is now functional.
 Type `@Discaptcha help` for a list of commands.
 You must always mention the bot to activate a command.